-The printmaking area occupies a large classroom/studio (Room 124) on the first floor of Meek Hall in.
+The printmaking area occupies a large classroom/studio, Meek 124.
 There are cubicles for graduate and undergraduate majors, a darkroom and an adjoining studio housing Letterpress (Room 113).

 The lithography press is a Takach-Garfield variable speed electric, 34″ x 57″

 The studio is equipped for traditional stone and plate lithography stones, including rollers, levigators, and a general purpose/graining sink in the print studio.